 * U.S. Fed policy statement due at 1800 GMT

-The U.S. central bank is set to share the statement of a two-day monetary policy meeting at 1800 GMT.
+The U.S. central bank is set to release a statement following its two-day policy meeting, at 2 p.m.
+EDT (1800 GMT).
 Investors expect the Fed to lower rates by a quarter of a percentage point for a third time this year.

-Technically, “we would have a first bearish signal only below $1,480, while a rebound above $1,500 could open space for another recovery to $1,520”, ActivTrades’ chief analyst Carlo Alberto De Casa said in a note.
+On the technical front, “we would have a first bearish signal only below $1,480, while a rebound above $1,500 could open space for another recovery to $1,520,” ActivTrades’ chief analyst Carlo Alberto De Casa said in a note.

 Our Standards: The Thomson Reuters Trust Principles.